 Some drawbacks to this, apart from the large amount of time it takes, is that there can be stitching errors visible in the image.
 You can spot a few here if you look carefully, for example at the bottom of the door.
 These errors are caused when you haven’t quite lined up two images properly, most of the time they can be fixed but require you to spend more time in editing.
 If you have a lot of photos to take in your tour, you could find yourself spending hours editing and stitching images together.

 To achieve this you’ll need to invest in some software packages, particularly a stitching program such as PTGui.
 This along with the price of the equipment makes this an expensive as well as time consuming way to shoot real estate virtual tours, but certainly produces the best results.
+For this shot I used a Samyang Fish Eye Lens, which is actually one of the cheaper fish eye lenses suitable for 360 photography.

 - Highest Quality Image